 Overall, this drink is quite simple to make if you are using dried sepals; how you choose to flavor it is all up to you.
 Sorrel is served over ice and it tends to thin out as the ice melts.
 Allowing the true taste to really come through.
 Pearly adds sugar to this drink after it has steeped since some prefer this tart.
 While others enjoy it a little sweeter.

 Pearly’s Sorrel Recipe

 Add 2 1/2 cups dried sorrel flowers to a deep pot with 20 cups of water and all the spices.
 Give it a stir and allow to boil on low for 30 minutes.
 Side note: When this mixture started to boil, it reminded me of a mulled wine I used to drink when I lived near the finger lakes in western NY.
 We used to go wine tasting all the time.
-And in the winter months, I remember going to Atwater Vineyards and savoring a glass of a warm spiced wine.
-It was quite delicious and had this aromatic intensity to it.
-Similar to sorrel when it is warm.
-Anyway, back to the recipe.
+In the winter months, I remember going to Atwater Vineyards and savoring a glass of a warm spiced wine.
+It was quite delicious and had this aromatic intensity to it; similar to sorrel when warm.

 The flowers will be reconstituted and very soft after 30 minutes.
 Turn heat off, cover pot and allow to steep 1-2 days or just overnight.